 Background Checks in Nevada

-If you have been convicted of a crime in Nevada, chances are, your prospects for obtaining employment may be hampered if the potential employer makes use of background checks prior to hiring.
+If you have been convicted of a violent crime, drug related crime or any other crime, in Nevada, chances are, your prospects for obtaining employment may be hampered if the potential employer makes use of background checks prior to hiring.
 It is common practice for employers to use background checks in their pre-employment screenings.
 In fact, a recent survey found that 92 percent of employers do check background in their hiring process.

 What Laws Govern the Obtaining and Use of Background Check?